angeete/Data-Analysis-For-Recipes-And-Ratings/README.md

 frameborder="0"
 ></iframe>
  #### Univariate Analysis Plot 3: Calories
 We restricted the range of the calories column when plotting this box plot so that we can clearly see the boxplot.
 When originally plotting the boxplot without restricting the calories column, the median and quartiles were not visible due to the extremely large scaling on the x axis for calories due to the outliers present.
+This boxplot has a median of 304.6 calories, but there many outliers that are above 1,000 calories.
+This makes sense because we do not know the serving sizes of the recipes and because many recipes vary by a very small number of calories.

 <iframe
 src="assets/calories_univariate.html"